Near Fountain Inn in Greenville County, South Carolina — The American South (South Atlantic)

 Erected 1993 by Greenville County Historical Preservation Commission.
 (Marker Number 23-21.)

 Location.
 34° 36.467′ N, 82° 13.967′ W. Marker is near Fountain Inn, South Carolina, in Greenville County.
 Marker is on Hickory Tavern Road south of County Road 301, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Fountain Inn SC 29644, United States of America.
+Touch for directions.

 Regarding Tullyton.
 The house was in ruins until it was bought and restored.
 It is currently a private residence.
 The house is also known as the Bolling-Stewart House and is listed on the National Register of Historic Places.
 It is a fine example of Greek Revival architecture in South Carolina.